projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Introduction to Project ACRN
 ****************************

-ACRN |trade| is a, flexible, lightweight reference hypervisor, built with real-time and safety-criticality in mind, and optimized to streamline embedded development through an open source platform.
-ACRN defines a device hypervisor reference stack and an architecture for running multiple software subsystems, managed securely, on a consolidated system by means of a virtual machine manager (VMM).
+ACRN |trade| is a flexible, lightweight reference hypervisor, built with real-time and safety-criticality in mind, and optimized to streamline embedded development through an open source platform.
+ACRN defines a device hypervisor reference stack and an architecture for running multiple software subsystems, managed securely, on a consolidated system using a virtual machine manager (VMM).
 It also defines a reference framework implementation for virtual device emulation, called the "ACRN Device Model".